Avi-Rathod/helmproj/templates/sas-bases/examples/sas-open-source-config/python/README.md

    ```<LANGUAGE name="PYTHON3" interpreter="$MAS_PYPATH"></LANGUAGE>```

 3. Attach storage to your SAS Viya platform deployment.
 The python-transformer.yaml file uses PatchTransformers in Kustomize to attach the volume containing your Python installation to the SAS Viya platform.
-Replace {{ VOLUME-ATTRIBUTES }} with the appropriate volume specification.
+Replace {{ .Values.VOLUME_ATTRIBUTES }} with the appropriate volume specification.

-   For example, when using an NFS mount, the {{ VOLUME-ATTRIBUTES }} tag should be replaced with `nfs: {path: /vol/python, server: myserver.sas.com}`
+   For example, when using an NFS mount, the {{ .Values.VOLUME_ATTRIBUTES }} tag should be replaced with `nfs: {path: /vol/python, server: myserver.sas.com}`
    where `myserver.sas.com` is the NFS server and `/vol/python` is the NFS path you recorded in the Prerequisites step.

    The relevant code excerpt from python-transformer.yaml file before the change: